About Victorian jewelry

 - The Late or Aesthetic Victorian Era

-Different materials, gemstones and technics belong specifically for each era.
-Some styles though remained in favor longer than during one period.
-For instance, hair jewelry made its way from the Romantic through the Grand period.
+Different materials, gemstones and technics were popular specifically for each era.
+Some styles though remained in favor longer than during just one period.
+For instance, hair jewelry made its way through Romantic to Grand period.
 Snake and animal motifs were also in demand throughout the era.

 As to the Queen influence, Romantic Period jewelry had well pronounced sentimental vibes.
 It was the time when young Queen Victoria was in love with her husband, Prince Albert.
 And the whole nation admired their relationship.
 Cameos, matching brooches, miniature portraits and lockets reflected the likeness of loved ones.
 After Albert’s passing in 1861, the Early Victorian Period ended, and The Grand era began.

 After the incandescent bulb invention in 1870s, diamond jewelry started thriving like never before.
 Diamonds, being placed under the electric light, revealed their dazzling nature and looked truly fascinating.

 Besides Victorian diamond jewelry, mourning jewelry massively gained its popularity, reflecting the Queen grieving state after Albert’s passing.

 Opulence and larger scale prevailed in the Grand Victorian jewels style.
 It was the time of booming economy, and makers picked up the trend.

 The Late Victorian jewelry makers stepped away from creating massive, heavy pieces.
 Women lifestyle changed towards independency.
 They got involved in new activities such as bicycling and tennis.
 To keep up with the new clientele’s needs, Late Victorian pieces were lighter and more wearable.
 Attached safety pins became very handy and this element is the era’s design feature.